Skip to main content

 Rooftop Brew Co.

 Queen Anne’s Rooftop Brew Co. has rightfully earned its reputation as one of the city’s most kid-friendly breweries.
-A major draw is the free potato chips, but there’s also a chalk wall, board games to play, and a rotating food-truck lineup to keep little ones busy and fed while the grown-ups sample the brews.
+There’s a chalk wall and board games to keep little ones busy while the grown-ups sample the brews.
 Plus, what kid wouldn’t get excited about being on an actual rooftop?
 The open-air taproom overlooks the Ship Canal, though when the days turn chillier, a tented outdoor space at the front is set up with heaters and fire pits.
+If you’re feeling hungry on your visit, you’re in luck.
+The rotating food truck line-up keeps the whole family fed.
+Five days a week, you’ll find Smash That Burger Co. outside, while you can expect a mix of Mexican, Thai, Italian and Mediterranean on the other days.

 Chainline Brewing Company

-This recently opened brewery is the latest addition to Kirkland’s new Feriton Spur Park, set right along the Cross Kirkland Corridor trail for the perfect cycling pit stop.
+This brewery in Kirkland’s Feriton Spur Park is set right along the Cross Kirkland Corridor trail, making it the perfect cycling pit stop.
 You won’t miss it — kiddos are bound to spot the awesome red caboose and water tower in the distance, marking Chainline Station.

-Along with unique craft beers, the historic train car turned taproom serves espresso drinks for tired parents and ice cream bars for perky children.
+Along with unique craft beers, the historic train car turned taproom serves Bavarian pretzels and pizza.
 The patio faces the trail and an adjacent urban garden, pickleball court and splash pad, where the littles can beat the heat on summer days while you kick back with a cold one.
-Hungry?
-Just a few minutes away, in Kirkland Urban, Chainline’s second taproom cooks up a menu of pizzas, Bavarian pretzels and empanadas to go with its brewskis!

 Ounces Taproom and Beer Garden